 Can we just be honest for one second, though?
 Somewhere between the beautifully staged photos and the “I’m giving away my child” memes lies the truth.
 WE ARE ALL IN THIS TOGETHER. ❤️

 It is simultaneously easier and harder than we all thought it would be.
 Most of us are having small wins and big fails every single hour.
 Most of us have a kid or two who “gets it” and at least one who refuses to play along.

 Most of us have moments of connection and togetherness we will never forget, mixed with moments of anger we wish we could take back.
 Most of us are being better parents than we ever thought possible about half the time, and spend the other half wondering how the one hour of screen time turned so quickly into three.

 Then let’s add working from home into this mix.
 How do we get it all done?
 Are we spending enough energy and time into one area or another?
 Oh yeah – we also have to clean our houses and make meals/snacks for our families.

 As mothers, every morning we put on that happy face, that calm exterior, that “can do” attitude, even though we are incredibly anxious and unsure.
-We are making the best of the situation and really, we are enjoying the moments, but we are also worried about jobs and money and school and the future and we are juggling having a family and working from home.
-We aren’t sure how to navigate this next chapter or or how these few months just might change our forever.
+We make the best of the situation and really, we do enjoy the moments, but we are also worried about jobs and money, and school and the future, and we juggle having a family and working from home.
+We aren’t sure how to navigate this next chapter or how these few months just might change our lives forever.
 Will our kids be nervous every time someone coughs/sneezes in front of them?
 Will WE be nervous every time that happens to us?